truemiller/lp-zapper/README.md

 # LP Zapper

-Solidity contract to convert native gas tokens into some desired V2 LP token.
+Solidity smart contract that converts native gas token into some desired LP token (Uniswap v2).
+Sweeps left over funds and/or fees to developer wallet.

 ## How it works